 Since becoming an independent state agency in 1993, MIEMSS has worked to formalize, through statute and regulation, the administration, regulation and operation of the statewide EMS system.
 The EMS Board has statutory oversight authority, while MIEMSS’ Executive Director is statutorily responsible for coordination of all aspects and components of the system.
 MIEMSS is organized into departments that reflect the structure necessary to coordinate the statewide EMS system (see organizational chart).
 Additionally, a number of committees are actively involved in various aspects of the statewide system (see list of active committees).

-More than half of the prehospital providers in Maryland are volunteers operating in public service EMS agencies, while others are employed as career EMS providers by public service agencies and/or commercial EMS services (ground and air).
+More than half of the prehospital clinicians in Maryland are volunteers operating in public service EMS agencies, while others are employed as career EMS clinicians by public service agencies and/or commercial EMS services (ground and air).
 Volunteer and career prehospital personnel are certified/licensed by the state and authorized to provide care in accordance with the Maryland Medical Protocols for EMS Providers.

 The EMS communication system—one of the first statewide systems in the country—is maintained by MIEMSS and integrates the entire EMS system in Maryland.
 Through the use of radio and microwave technology, the statewide communication system links ambulances, helicopters, and hospitals and allows communication between system components at anytime.
 For example, a paramedic on-scene with a patient in Western Maryland can talk directly with a local emergency department physician or, if needed, can obtain medical consultation from a specialty center in Baltimore.
 All local 9-1-1 centers are staffed with certified emergency medical dispatchers (EMDs) licensed by MIEMSS.